Breaking the $5 Million Ceiling: Strategies to Grow a Business in a Competitive Market

 - Nonemployer businesses make up approximately 75% of U.S. businesses.

 In other words, the potential is there and it is infinite!
 You have already chosen the path to live a passionate life.
 A prosperous business is one that best reflects your passion.
-It’s time to match your passion with a business model that manifests a zest for success combined with the most innovative business strategies.
+It’s time to match your passion with a business model that manifests a zest for success combined with the most innovative strategies to grow a business.

-Here’s a formula for success – 5 Competitive Business Strategies
+Here’s a formula for success – 5 Competitive Strategies for Growing your Business

 As the quote in the How do you do better?
 Breaking revenue ceilings requires a combination of key elements.
 Refresh your business plan by evaluating how you set yourself up for success.
-Create a unique approach to growing your business by attending to these 5 competitive business strategies.
-And, do it better!
+Create a unique approach to growing your business by utilizing these 5 competitive business strategies.
+Even if you’re wondering how to grow a million-dollar business, these can help!

 Time to get creative.
 How can you become more interactive with your clients?
 How can you provide easier, more personalized access to your product or service?
 Being deemed user-friendly is just one way to stand out from the crowd.
 Find your own competitive edge.

 - Tap into an underserved niche.
-It’s called being a trendsetter.
+It’s called trendsetting.
 Put yourself ahead of the curve by expanding or reworking the definition of a product or service.
 Step outside of the limitations of a generalized commodity, establish a new twist on a product or service, change the mindset, and enter the realm of a niche market.

 Differentiate yourself from the competition by defining yourself and your business as a trendsetter, not a trend follower.
-By the time it is a trend, it is too late.
+By the time a trend fully emerges, it is too late.
 Think outside the box!
 Unconventional thinking and ideas can add immense value to what you have to offer.

 Remember: the goal here is not to meet the desires of every customer, but to satisfy a unique need with your product or service.
 This means narrowing the focus of your business and targeting a very specific audience.
 Work on being the best at fulfilling that specific need.